 Remove sensitive content

-To activate the action, click Add on the Actions tab and select Remove sensitive content (Fig. 2.).
+To start configuring this action, click Add on the Actions tab and select Remove sensitive content (Fig. 2.).

 |Fig. 3.
 Properties of the Remove sensitive content action.|